 It is notable that the X-T20 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The M100 does not feature such a mic input.

-Both the M100 and the X-T20 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the X-T20 have been discontinued, but can regularly be found used on ebay.
 The X-T20 was replaced by the Fujifilm X-T100, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X-T20 Manual.
+Further information on the features and operation of the M100 and X-T20 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Fujifilm X-T20 Manual.